Athletic Training Research Laboratory

 Research focuses on ways to improve the ability of children to move successfully in their everyday lives.
 In particular, we study the development of motor control and coordination as well as perceptual/cognitive/motor relationships in typically and atypically developing children and adults.

-- Prefronal cortex activation patterns as function of motor planning with different Tower of Hanoi puzzles in children with and without Developmental Coordination Disorder
+- Patterns of cortical oxygenation as a function of motor planning with different Tower of Hanoi puzzles in children with and without developmental coordination disorder

 - A longitudinal study of neural biomarkers of brain plasticity in a biofeedback rehabilitation protocol for stroke patients